-Lake Macbride Nature Recreation Area is a 2.3 mile lightly trafficked loop trail located near Solon, IA that offers the chance to see wildlife and is good for all skill levels.
+Lake Macbride Nature Recreation Area is a 2.3 mile lightly trafficked loop trail located near Solon, Iowa that offers the chance to see wildlife and is good for all skill levels.
 The trail is primarily used for hiking and birding and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash